lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 So, after this considerations, we can be happy that the second test already passes.

-TDD RULE NUMBER 5 - A test should fail the first time you run it.
+T> # TDD RULE NUMBER 5
+T> A test should fail the first time you run it.
 If it doesn't, ask yourself why you are adding it.

 ## Step 6 - A first example of refactoring